 Use a Password Manager

-There are also online Password Managers, which can work by installing software on your device or with just an add-on to your browser.
-These can be helpful when you need to share a password with someone, which you would do through an online account.
-For example, when I need a client to share website related passwords with me they can enter them into an encrypted guest account in my online password manager.
-Bitwarden and 1Password are reputable.
-Lastpass has been hacked twice đ±đ±, so I would avoid that one.
+A third party Password Manager is an app which you can install on your device, which saves your logins in the cloud as encrypted data, and syncs the data to the app.
+It is important to choose a reputable password app, and one which has at least a free trial.
+Again, it is important to choose one which requires a master password for use.
+Other features that most have are the ability to share a password with someone safely, which you would do through an online account.
+For example, when I need a client to share website related passwords with me they can enter them into an encrypted guest account in my online password manager or reply to an encrypted message that I send them requesting the confidential information.
+Bitwarden and 1Password are both reputable and have offer these important features.
+Lastpass has been hacked twice 😱😱, so I would avoid it.
 Forbes article about Password Managers.

 Use an Authenticator App